brocaar/chirpstack-docs/content/guides/microsoft-azure.md

 This string looks like: `HostName=iot-hub-name.azure-devices.net;DeviceId=0102030405060708;SharedAccessKey=...`.
 This **Connection string** will be needed in the next step.

-### Configure LoRa Gateway Bridge
+### Configure ChirpStack Gateway Bridge

-As there are different ways to install the [LoRa Gateway Bridge](/lora-gateway-bridge/) on your gateway, only the configuration is covered here.
-For installation instructions, please refer to [LoRa Gateway Bridge gateway installation & configuration](/lora-gateway-bridge/install/gateway/).
+As there are different ways to install the [ChirpStack Gateway Bridge](/gateway-bridge/) on your gateway, only the configuration is covered here.
+For installation instructions, please refer to [ChirpStack Gateway Bridge gateway installation & configuration](/gateway-bridge/install/gateway/).

-As LoRa Gateway Bridge will forwards its data to the Azure IoT Hub MQTT interface, you need update the `lora-gateway-bridge.toml` [Configuration file](/lora-gateway-bridge/install/config/).
+As ChirpStack Gateway Bridge will forwards its data to the Azure IoT Hub MQTT interface, you need update the `chirpstack-gateway-bridge.toml` [Configuration file](/gateway-bridge/install/config/).
 The `device_connection_string` needs to be replaced with the obtained **Connection string**.